 That’s a picture from our garage.
 Of course, the signs are not originals.
 Original signs like these in good condition are not cheap.

 Why am I obsessed with cars in general and defunct American makes in particular?
 The simple answer is I don’t really know.
 My father was a mechanic who operated his own gas/service station.
 (Flying A and Amoco!)
 Therefore, I grew up around automobiles.
-Before I discovered sports or girls or music, I kept one of those hard back notebooks with the funky black and white covers filled with notes about cars.
+Before I discovered sports or girls or music, I kept one of those hard back notebooks with the funky black and white covers (composition notebook?) filled with notes about cars.
 I wish I still had that today.

 So, do I diverge from defunct makes and write about the car my father almost purchased or do I stick with defunct makes?
 Eenee, Meenee, Minee, Mo… Hey, stream of consciousness can be fun although it implies consciousness in the first place. 🙂